jmh3434/java-precourse/Precourse Java.md

 #### Singleton Use

 1. Allows for lazy loading.
 This means that we can initialize your object creation - only when you need it.
 We could use a global variable which would be created at the init step up your project.
 2. When you only need one instance.
 One example could be a Database Connection.
 Maybe in some applications you only want one database connection.
-Restrict databases connections through a class.
+Restrict database connections through a class.
      -   What if you are building a Tesla Car Guidance System - it only makes sense to have one instance of the guidance system initialized at one time because the system could be performing actions on the hardware of the car.
 Don't want conflicting instructions in a moving car!

 #### How it works

 Three main things to know about the Singleton pattern.

 1. Create a class with a private constructor.
-(We are closing the abiliy of external classes to create an instance of this class)
+(We are closing the ability of external classes to create an instance of this class)

 2. We need a **private static instance** of the class we are using.